Conditions

 Myelin Oligodendrocyte Glycoprotein (MOG) Antibody Disease

 MOG antibody disease is a recently recognized condition that can cause inflammation in various parts of the central nervous system.
+Like NMO, MOG antibody disease can mimic MS symptoms, requiring specialized testing for accurate diagnosis.

 Causes of MOG Antibody Disease: